OpenCV 5.0.0-pre

 Consequently, there is a limited fixed set of primitive data types the library can operate on.
 That is, array elements should have one of the following types:

-For these basic types, the following enumeration is applied:
+For these basic types, the following definition is applied:

 Multi-channel (n-channel) types can be specified using the following options: